 As described in Section 3.2, efficiency is one of the P&G criteria and is defined (in ER 1105-2-100) as the extent to which an alternative plan is the most cost-effective means of achieving the objectives.
 Net benefits and the BCR are measures of efficiency.
-Costs of the various alternatives are summarized in Table 12 (Alternative Costs).
-The NED plan (alternative 6) is the most efficient.
+Costs of the various alternatives are summarized in Table 15.
+The NED plan (Alternative 3b) is the most efficient.